sdjbabin/Colloquium/README.md

 ### **Material Recommendations**
    I recommend the best resources for your learning, from research papers to online courses, ensuring you’re always up-to-date in your field.

+### ** User dashboard**
+    I will provide a dashboard that highlights the performance of the users in the interviews, warmup sessions, etc.
 ---

 ## **How Does It All Work?**